tanstaaflFH/BabyLog-Sleep-ConnectIQ/README.md

 I created this during my parental leave to help me remember how long the baby slept.

 The data is directly stored on the device.
-The last 10 feeds are stored.
+The last 10 sleeps are stored.

 ## Use
 - Tap on the purple button at the top to start or stop a sleep.